 EOCs that participate in this study will not incur any financial costs.

 The demonstration is designed for new EOC participants who have a high school diploma or equivalent and wish to enroll in college.
-These participants will be given the choice to join the study; if they choose not to, they will receive the typical supports and services that the EOC offers.
+These participants will be given the choice to join the project; if they choose not to, they will receive the typical supports and services that the EOC offers.

 Which EOC participants will receive text messages?

-Participants who join the study will go through a simple lottery to determine which type of support they will receive.
+Participants who join the project will go through a simple lottery to determine which type of support they will receive.
 Roughly half of these participants will receive the support typically provided by the EOC, and the other half will receive the support typically provided, plus the text messages.
 Using a lottery allows the project team to test whether the text messages improve participants' outcomes.